oraclize/docs/source/includes/_ethereum.md

  * when integrating the Oraclize service into your smart contract it's better to use our <a href="https://github.com/oraclize/ethereum-api/blob/master/oraclizeAPI.sol" target="_blank">API helpers</a> instead of interfacing with the connector directly as the connector address may be updated.

  * the `myid` returned by Oraclize in the `__callback` function should always be checked by your smart contract.
 Specifically, the smart contract should verify that the `myid` is unique and consequently mark it.
-This ensures each query response is processed only once and helps to avoid misuses of your contract logic.
+This ensures each query response is processed only once and helps to avoid misuse of your contract logic.